JonnyOrman/XpressTest/README.md

     GivenA<Calculator>
 ```

-Then perform the action of multiplying 6 by 0:
+Then perform the action of dividing 6 by 0:
 ```cs
 .WhenIt(sut => sut.Divide(6, 0))
 ```